 Section E: AvantiDrome to Cambridge (3.2km) Status: Completed

 Section F: Cambridge to Mighty River Domain (15.2km) Status: Completed

-Section G: Mighty River Domain to Horahora (20km) Status: Due to be completed in 2017
+Section G: Mighty River Domain to Horahora (20km) Status: Coming soon

 - Book your accommodation in advance and enjoy two good days riding on this trail.